-Carcinoid syndrome is the term applied to a constellation of symptoms mediated by various humoral factors elaborated by some carcinoid tumors (ie, neuroendocrine tumors of the digestive tract and lungs).
-These tumors synthesize, store, and release a variety of polypeptides, biogenic amines, and prostaglandins (table 1).
+Carcinoid syndrome is the term applied to a constellation of symptoms mediated by various humoral factors elaborated by some well-differentiated neuroendocrine tumors (NETs) of the digestive tract and lungs, which synthesize, store, and release a variety of polypeptides, biogenic amines, and prostaglandins (table 1).
 Some of these tumor products are responsible for the carcinoid syndrome, but the relative contributions of each and the specificity of any for particular components of the syndrome are uncertain (table 2).

 The pathophysiology and clinical manifestations of the carcinoid syndrome will be reviewed here.
 The diagnosis and treatment of this disorder are discussed separately.
 (See "Diagnosis of the carcinoid syndrome and tumor localization" and "Staging, treatment, and posttreatment surveillance of nonmetastatic, well-differentiated gastrointestinal tract neuroendocrine (carcinoid) tumors" and "Metastatic well-differentiated gastroenteropancreatic neuroendocrine tumors: Presentation, prognosis, imaging, and biochemical monitoring".)

 Neuroendocrine tumors (NETs) may arise anywhere in the gastrointestinal tract, in the lungs, and occasionally, elsewhere (table 3).
 Carcinoid syndrome is most common in the setting of disseminated disease, particularly liver metastases, but it can occur in apparently locoregional disease.
 One reason may be understaging.
 Unappreciated hepatic metastases may be more common than previously reported [1-3], especially in small bowel primaries.